11 ways to make halls feel like home

 4. Make your desk #inspo

 You're going to be spending a lot of time at your desk.
-Make sure to grab a cushion for your desk chair and a nice lamb to add a bit of colour.
+Make sure to purchase a cushion for your desk chair and a nice lamp to add a bit of colour.
 Organise your stationery so it's easy to grab and maybe even pop up some motivational quotes.

 5. Wall hangings

 Hang up a mandala, poster or photos in a pattern to cover your walls and make it feel like home.
 You can buy them for a decent price on Amazon.

 There is nothing worse than getting out of bed and stepping onto a cold floor.
 By buying a mini rug from IKEA, you can make your room much more aesthetic and cosy.